-Placeholder website What are the differences between Titanium and Tungsten?
+Placeholder What are the differences between Titanium and Tungsten?

 Titanium and tungsten carbide (also sometimes just referred to as tungsten) are two of the most popular contemporary materials currently available on the men’s jewelry market.
 While surface appearances may lead some shoppers to believe that they are similar in nature, in reality the two materials are quite different.
 Here are some of the key points to consider when choosing between titanium and tungsten rings we have listed below.